-Your College Tutor is your main advisor on both general academic issues and perhaps more importantly, personal matters.
-He or she is appointed by the College and should not be confused with your module tutors in Ancient and Medieval History and Culture who may be able to help on module-specific matters.
-You can also get help with problems specifically relating to the programme from the Programme Co-ordinator other members of the team listed above.
+Your College Tutor is your main advisor on both academic issues and personal matters.
+Tutors are appointed by the College and should not be confused with your module tutors in Ancient and Medieval History and Culture who may be able to help on module-specific matters.
+You can also get help with problems specifically relating to the course from the Programme Director or other members of the team listed above.
 Staff are here to help - so please feel free to approach us.